tronicgr/AMC-AASD15A-Firmware/Latest_firmware/README.md

--- enc_6dof_AMC_AASD15A_v2_11_beta_fix3_RGB.zip
+-- enc_6dof_AMC_AASD15A_v2_11_beta_fix4_RGB.zip
 --------------------------------------------------
-- Changed the TL Spike filter, to follow the Disable Park setting correctly for various types of platforms
-- Changed the appearance of Pulse Freq menu to also show the value of Filter Factor, which is now renamed to plain "Pulse Filter Crv" (short for Curve)
-- Added in the display of Spike Filter degrees angle for rotary actuators to display over what degrees the spike filter will activate.
+- Fixed refresh issue when displaying "Wait...Parking.." on Pulse filter screen
+- Changed the internal command set to be allowed changing the Spike Filter level values while online.
+It was requested by SRS motion software to allow different presets per game and per car etc.